Medicines and travelCarrying medication abroad and advice regarding falsified medication

 - Check storage requirements for medication in advance.
 Arrangements for control of temperature during transit with certain medications may be needed.

 - Obtain a copy of all prescriptions to carry during travel.

-- Obtain a letter from the prescriber detailing the medicines with the generic names for the medications; this can be helpful during border control checks, and in case medicines have to be replaced or medical help is required.
+- Request a letter/note from the prescriber detailing the medicines with the generic names for the medications; this can be helpful during border control checks, and in case it is necessary to replace medicines or medical help is required.

-- Obtain a note from the prescriber on letterhead stationary for controlled substances and injection medications (see also text in main paragraph above).
+- Obtain a note from the prescriber on letterhead stationery for controlled substances and injection medications (see also text in main paragraph above).

 The International Association for Medical Assistance to Travellers and the International Society of Travel Medicine global clinic directory can provide contact details of medical practitioners overseas.